yellow push fertilizer spreader

 What’s included in your service?

-We offer a seven application lawn treatment program that includes both pre-emergent and post-emergent weed control applications along with slow-release fertilizers to promote growth.
+We offer a seven application lawn treatment program that includes both pre-emergent and post-emergent weed control applications along with slow-release fertilizers to promote growth and lime to balance pH for optimal lawn growth.

 When it comes to weed control, there are two primary types of weed control treatments.
 Pre-emergent weed control targets early growth by preventing weeds from taking root at the beginning of the season.
 Pre-emergent weed control is often the key for long-lasting lawn health.